 The lake continues to be fed by the River Gipping – and of course, where there is water, there are people wanting to get on it.

 However, with the recent (2020) closure of the water park there are far fewer people, leaving plenty of smooth, silky water to replenish the soul away from the previous splash zones.
 The sailing club survives but you have to be a member.

-On our most recent visit – June 2020 – we found out you can now park right overlooking the lake.
+From June 2020 we found out you can now park right overlooking the lake.
 This car park was previously reserved for sailing club members but is now open to the public.